alkem-io/website/content/english/about/_index.md

 banner_structure:
   title: "**Introducing Alkemio's Structure**"
   subtitle: "Our Structure"
   description: "Steward-ownership for smaller companies is a nascent and evolving concept.
 We are learning by doing, and have benefitted from inputs from other trailblazing organisations, including We Are Stewards, and Purpose.
-We also want to help other organisation navigate this path; to help faciliate this knowledge sharing, we have publicly shared all relevant resources.
-For a detailed understanding of our structure, please head to [**this page.**](/structure)"
+We also want to help other organisation navigate this path; to help facilitate this knowledge sharing, we have publicly shared all relevant resources.
+For a detailed understanding of our structure, please head to [**this page**](/structure)."
   image: "images/alkemio-group-structure.svg"
 ---